Hi There! I'm Derek. Here are some highlights of my life:

 - World Finalist in the 2018 Microsoft Imagine Cup

 - Worked on a patented NLP engine at ThoughtSpot in 2019

 - Current software engineer with DocuSign's storage / infrastructure team

 - One of 33 winners of the international 2015 DuPont Challenge essay contest

 - National semifinalist in the 2015 USABO (ranked among the top 500 students in the US)

-- Working with Dr. Deborah Dean to develop a low-cost diagnostic tool for Neisseria gonorrhoeae
+- Worked with Dr. Deborah Dean to develop a low-cost diagnostic tool for Neisseria gonorrhoeae

-- Second author on accepted CBRS 2019 conference abstract: “Global diversity of the Chlamydia trachomatis tryptophan operon reveals evolutionary trends among ocular, urogenital and rectal strains”
+- Second author on CBRS 2019 conference publication: “Global diversity of the Chlamydia trachomatis tryptophan operon reveals evolutionary trends among ocular, urogenital and rectal strains”